+1 (650) 600-9686 [email protected]

 Come see us at booth 10.B12 to learn about the latest advancements in ST 2110, NMOS control software, and IPMX - The new standard for AV over IP.
 Learn all about ST 2110, ST 2059, NMOS, and IPMX Evaluate our IP cores through interactive...

 Thank you to all of our customer showcase participants!
-Nextera would like to thank our customers Utah Scientific, Vitec, 7thSense, Sencore, Appear, Cobalt Digital, Advantech, and Village Island for participating in our customer showcase...
+Nextera and Adeas would like to thank our customers Utah Scientific, Vitec, 7thSense, Sencore, Appear, Cobalt Digital, Advantech, and Village Island for participating in our customer...

 Join us again at NAB 2022!